XAI (Explainable AI)

 Deprecated since version 1.6.4: Use sklearn.tree.plot_tree instead

-- class_names – the classes names or labels.
+class_names – List of class names or labels.

 from sklearn import datasets